 Cinematography: We Dare You To Watch!

 We create dynamic wedding and event film experiences.
 All of our films are directed and produced by our studio, using licensed music.
-Our intention is to create harmony between photography and cinematography that tells your story in a breathtaking film.
-Your film will be easy to navigate and share with friends and family.
-The length of our films is generally between five to nine minutes depending on the scope of your cinema package.
+Our intention is to create harmony between photography and cinematography that tells your story in an intricately edited breathtaking film.
+Your film will be easy to share with family and friends.
 Contact us today to find out how we can create a visual package including photography and cinematography that will tell your story.

-When you hire us for both (photography + cinematography) your cinematography package will automatically be upgraded to the next level package.
+For a limited time when you hire us for both photography + cinematography your cinematography package will automatically be upgraded to the next level package.

 We started the day at Nativity Church as Maggie + Joseph came down the aisle, after exchanging vows on this brilliant spring day in Scranton, PA.
 Highlights included the Courthouse Square + Piazza dell'Arte + the Steamtown National Historic Site areas.
 The stunning interiors of the library at the Scranton Cultural Center + other areas there provided a classic backdrop for this stunning couple that met in a ballroom dancing class!